 Employer-sponsored retirement plans: This type covers 401(k)s, pensions, 403(b)s, 457 plans, SIMPLE plans and SEPs, all of which must be set up by an employer and offered to employees.
-While asset selection is commonly limited within these plans, a big advantage is the potential for your employer to match the amount of money you contribute to the account.
+While asset selection is commonly limited within these plans, one big advantage (as mentioned above) is the potential for your employer to match some or all of the amount of money you contribute to the account.

 Individual retirement account (IRA): Not only will you have the chance to grow your money through dividends and stock price increases, but you will also avoid having to pay tax on dividends or on capital gains when you sell.
 More on taxes below.
 Depending on the company offering the IRA, you may be able to invest in select investment portfolios managed by a professional advisor, select investment portfolios managed according to computerized rules, select mutual funds or individual stocks, ETFs, options and more of your choosing.